crazi-coder/k8-personal/README.md

 spec:
  tls:
  - hosts:
-   - 7019299397.crazedencoder.com
+   - <mobilenumber>.crazedencoder.com
    secretName: letsencrypt-issuer
  rules:
- - host: 7019299397.crazedencoder.com
+ - host: <mobilenumber>.crazedencoder.com
    http:
      paths:
      - pathType: Prefix
        path: /
        backend:
          service:
-           name: service-flaskapp-7019299397
+           name: service-flaskapp-<mobilenumber>
            port:
-             number: 3 # NOTE: if this number is already used by someone , your application wont run.
+             number: 3XXX # NOTE: if this number is already used by someone , your application wont run.
 To avoid this, use your employee ID, For Example 3132

 ```
 We are ready to test your application !!